Sometimes, other people’s criticism is the least of our problems.

 I was damaging myself – with food, with booze, with various and sundry substances and behaviors – and the gross feeling I was carrying around was the result of feedback I was getting from my own body, not from other people.

 Shame, the notion that we are broken or fundamentally flawed in some way, is the number one reason we abuse and/or neglect ourselves and our bodies.
 Unhealthy reactions to the experience of shame include blaming others both for what we do and how we feel.

 We blame our parents for our habits and addictions.

-We blame our significant others for our inability to change – like lose weight or to keep it off.
+We blame our significant others for our inability to change – like losing weight or keeping it off.

 Then, self-sabotage — the soul-crushing habit of making choices that will bring us every single outcome but the one we want — makes us feel like crap, fueling pain, illness, and, eventually, madness.

 Too often we imagine we feel like crap because the folks around us are judging us, or criticizing our choices.

 And, if that were true, it would be THEM that needed to change.